Athan Karras

 Athan Karras (September 27, 1927 – February 12, 2010) was a Greek-born American dancer, instructor and actor.

 Early life

 Karras was born in Thessaloniki, Greece.
 He came to the United States when he was about 12.
 He served in the United States Coast Guard.
 After serving in the Coast Guard, he finished high school and studied theater and dance at New York University.
-He eventually joined the Greek National Theater and the Parthenon Dancers, one of the premier Greek Folk Dance troops.
+He eventually joined the National Theater of Greece and the Parthenon Dancers, one of the premier Greek Folk Dance troops.

 Career

 In the early 1960s, he founded the Intersection Folk Dance Center in Los Angeles.

 For 25 years, Karras taught Greek culture and dance at Loyola Marymount University.
 He was the U.S. coordinator for Mazoxi, an annual Greek dance conference held on Crete.
 He also appeared in about 20 films and television projects, staged a number of Greek-language plays in Los Angeles and produced folklore programs and events throughout North America.